its-tushar-bit/sonatype-firewall-extension/sonatype-clm-server/src/main/resources/README.txt

 System Requirements
 ===================

 Oracle's support for Java 6 ended in February 2013 [1].
-Consequentially as of version 1.6 CLM Server now requires a Java 7 runtime.
+Consequentially as of version 1.6, CLM Server now requires a Java 7 runtime update 21 as a minimum [2].

 Internet Explorer 9+ or equivalent modern browsers from other vendors will be required for proper interaction with the web application.